 Unfortunately, our Samuel Jr. got himself embroiled in a complicated tangle with the law and basic ethics when he decided that he had the right of ownership over an African American woman and her children.

-Samuel’s in-laws, James and Elizabeth Rogers of Connecticut, owned a slave woman named Joan.
+Samuel’s in-laws, James and Elizabeth Rogers of Connecticut, owned an enslaved woman named Joan.
 In James Rogers’ will, he specified that none of his slaves should be “sold or given away in lifelong bondage”.
-After his death, his wife Elizabeth decided nevertheless to give Joan to her daughter Elizabeth instead of a monetary inheritance, to serve in the daughter’s house until the mother’s death.
-Joan lived for a time as a free woman, and married a free black man named John Jackson, with whom she had several children.
+After his death, his wife Elizabeth decided nevertheless to give Joan to her daughter Elizabeth instead of a monetary inheritance, to serve in Elizabeth’s house until her mother’s death.
+Joan had lived for a time as a free woman, and married a free black man named John Jackson, with whom she had several children.

 Samuel Jr. decided that he was entitled to ownership not only of Joan, but also her children.
 In 1710 he seized Joan and one of her sons, and brought them back to Plum Island.
 Two of the Rogers sons fought the seizure in court, but Samuel’s actions were judged legal.
 In 1711 Joan, her son, and a newborn daughter were able to escape Plum Island.
 Joan’s husband John traveled on a small boat, under cover of darkness, across the Sound to Beebe’s Plum Island home.
 Sneaking into the house, he was able to retrieve his wife and two children without waking the Beebe family.
 Joan was taken to Connecticut and quickly moved on to hide in Rhode Island.